Children's Comprehensive Bible Question Quiz

 b.
 His words are in bold.

 c.
-Words of Jesus are in red letters.
+The words spoken by Jesus are printed in red letters.

 c.
 The words that Jesus spoke are written in red ink.